Murder of Juli Busken: Execution

 Nearly an hour after the U.S. Supreme Court dismissed his appeal, 44-year-old Anthony Castillo Sanchez was put to death by lethal injection at the Oklahoma State Penitentiary.
 In his last words, Sanchez continued to maintain his innocence, and criticized his former attorneys and thanked his supporters.
 After receiving a three-drug lethal injection cocktail at 10.08am, Sanchez was pronounced dead at 10.19am.

-Prior to his execution, Sanchez ordered a last meal of chicken fried steak, fried okra, mashed potatoes and gravy, a roll, sweet iced tea and apple pie with vanilla ice cream.

 In response to the execution of Sanchez, Drummond, who attended the execution, stated that justice was finally served for Busken nearly 27 years after she died.
 Drummond added that he hoped that the execution would provide some measure of peace to her family and friends.
 Although Busken's family did not attend the execution, Drummond, who contacted the family for the past few months before Sanchez was put to death, said that the family was "at peace" with the execution of Sanchez.

 Aftermath

 When the rape and murder of Juli Busken happened, the students and staff of the University of Oklahoma were shocked and saddened to hear about her death.
 Many of her friends described Busken as a woman who took "immense delight in life" and contributed to the community.
 Mary Margaret Holt, associate dean of the College of Fine Arts, described Busken as a "gritty little girl" who had much discipline and physical strength in fulfilling her passion as a ballet dance teacher.
 Many of Busken's fellow students attended her funeral, which was held on December 23, 1996.
 A total of 300 mourners turned up for Busken's funeral.

 In memory of Juli Busken after her death, the University of Oklahoma created a dance scholarship in her name for the College of Fine Arts.
-In an 2011 interview, David Boren, the president of the University of Oklahoma, stated that he was acquainted with Busken and fondly remembered her performance in the musical Swan Lake the semester before she was killed.
+In a 2011 interview, David Boren, the president of the University of Oklahoma, stated that he was acquainted with Busken and fondly remembered her performance in the musical Swan Lake the semester before she was killed.
 Boren described Busken as a "beautiful spirit" who exhibited the grace and aura of a ballet dancer even as she walked daily on the campus.
 The Juli Busken Memorial Scholarship was first awarded to its first recipient, a ballerina student named Billie Jean Kandravi, in 2012.

 In 2011, Joe Lester, then police chief of Norman who had since promoted to Cleveland County's sheriff, revealed in an interview that he vividly recalled the horrific death of Busken, whom he described as a young woman with a brilliant future, and sympathized with her plight.
 Former Cleveland County District Attorney Tim Kuykendall similarly recalled the case, remembering the grisly details of the crime and recalled the moment when Busken's parents sat in court to hear the trial of their daughter's killer.